-Drones and UAVs help delivering goods in the air.
-Management systems behind these solutions differs from simply storing food or medicine.
-In such chains transportation conditions are very important.
+Drones and UAVs help to deliver goods in the air.
+Management systems behind these solutions differ from simply storing food or medicine.
+In such chains, transportation conditions are very important.

-Flirtey beats Amazon and Google in US with drone delivery system
+Flirtey beats Amazon and Google in the US with a drone delivery system